|

 Spam Corn Dogs

-These Spam Corn Dogs are a fun take on a carnival classic!
+Spam Corn Dogs are a fun take on a classic.
 Perfect for appetizers, snacks, or even a fun weekend or weekday lunch.
 Keep them in the freezer!

 Ingredients